butlera1/Trader/README.md

 $ openssl x509 -text -noout -in localhost.crt

 STEP 2: Trust authority of the certificate
-When browsers get the certificat from server, the authenticity is verified by checking with existing CAs.
+When browsers get the certificate from server, the authenticity is verified by checking with existing CAs.
 Browser has a list of trusted CAs by default, if the certificate issuer is not there, then browser will be showing a security warning ‘untrusted connection’.

-Our generated certificate is self signed, so browser will give security warning.
+Our generated certificate is self-signed, so browser will give security warning.
 In order to bypass that, we will manually verify the trust of certificate.

 In OSX, you can do that in Keychain access as shown below: (or, open keychain access ui and add cerificate there).